sheik-mostafizur/seo-hive/README.md

 - Testimonial: title is "Hear from Our Satisfied Clients" with some slide cards for show feedback and rating.

 - Write Something: title is "Can I write something for you?" also have some cards and buttons for generate text (just showcase)

+- Our Services: title is "Empower Your Business with Our Services" and have six cards with icons
   <br/>

 # For Development from npx create next app